Mexican Recipes

 Sodium

 Values are estimates per serving and vary with the pasta, cream, and cheese you use.
-Most of the tequila’s alcohol and calories cook off during the simmer.
+Using low-fat cream or less cheese lowers the calories and fat noticeably.

 Make-Ahead Tips